WayScience/cell-health-data/2.extract-features/README.md

 ## Step 3: Define Project Paths

-Inside the notebook [compile-DP-projects.ipynb](DP-feature-extraction/compile-DP-projects.ipynb), the variables `nuc_project_path` need to be changed to reflect the desired nuc DeepProfiler project locations.
+Inside the notebook [compile-DP-projects.ipynb](DP-feature-extraction/compile-DP-projects.ipynb), the variable `nuc_project_path` needs to be changed to reflect the desired nuc DeepProfiler project locations.
 We used an external harddrive and therefore needed to use specific paths.
 These project paths will contain the DeepProfiler `config.json`, `index.csv`, cell locations, pre-trained model, and extracted features.

 This path also needs to be set in [2b.extract-dp-features.sh](2b.extract-dp-features.sh) by replacing `path/to/DP_nuc_project` with the same path used to set `nuc_project_path`.

-## Step 4: Compile DeepProfiler Project
+## Step 4: Compile and Run DeepProfiler Project

-In order to profile features with DeepProfiler, a project needs to be set up with a certain file structure and files.
+In order to extract features with DeepProfiler, a project needs to be set up with a certain file structure and files.
 In [compile-DP-projects.ipynb](DP-feature-extraction/compile-DP-projects.ipynb) we create the necessary project structure.
 We copy the config file ([cell_health_nuc_config.json](DP-feature-extraction/DP_files/cell_health_nuc_config.json)) to its corresponding project and the pretrained model ([efficientnet-b0_weights_tf_dim_ordering_tf_kernels_autoaugment.h5](DP-feature-extraction/DP_files/efficientnet-b0_weights_tf_dim_ordering_tf_kernels_autoaugment.h5)) to the project.
 We also compile an `index.csv` file necessary for DeepProfiler to load each image and `nuclei-locations` files necessary for DeepProfiler to find the single cells in each image.